Kong/kong/UPGRADE.md

 ##### Configuration

 - The `server_tokens` and `latency_tokens` configuration properties have been
   removed.
-Instead, a new `headers` configuration properties replace them.
+Instead, a new `headers` configuration properties replaces them.
   See the default configuration file or the [configuration reference](https://docs.konghq.com/0.14.x/configuration/) for more details.
 - The Nginx configuration file has changed, which means that you need to update